starsbeyond/beyond-the-frontiers/README.md

 ### Factions

-Initially only two races available, with ony one of them playable.
+Initially only two races are available, with ony one of them playable.
 The player-controlled race vs. AI.
 The AI race is both presented as an artificial intelligence in-game and will also be played by AI, with possible interference from game masters when needed for narrative purposes.

 #### Transcended